-Our Ronald McDonald House cares for 41 guest families every night, keeping them close while their children receive medical treatment.
+Our flagship program, the Ronald McDonald House, cares for up to 73 guest families every night, keeping them together while their children receive medical treatment.
 In addition to providing a comfortable bedroom, we surround our families with love and support from our volunteers, staff and other guest families who share the same hopes and fears.
 We also provide home-cooked meals, activities, indoor and outdoor play areas, laundry facilities, computers, WiFi, and much more so that our guest families can concentrate on what is most important — family.

 In addition, we provide a comfortable, relaxing place to rest and regroup while only steps away from a sick child’s bedside at our Ronald McDonald Family Room at DCH Regional Medical Center in Tuscaloosa and the new Ronald McDonald Family Room at UAB Women & Infants Center in Birmingham.
 We also have a Happy Wheels Cart that delivers the comfort and care provided by the Ronald McDonald House to children and families while they’re at Children’s of Alabama.

 With diligence, integrity and compassion, Ronald McDonald House Charities of Alabama joins and aids families in their efforts to find hope, healing, happiness, and growth, regardless of obstacles placed before them.

 Ronald McDonald House Charities of Alabama envisions a community where families never confront their challenges alone but instead find comfort, encouragement, and support in their quest for hope, healing, happiness and growth.

 Why Do We Need the Birmingham House?